Projects

 Company Coordinator – Dani Reynolds

-Presented by Sydney Opera House .
+Presented by Vitalstatistix .
 This project was commissioned by The Substation and made possible through the support of the Australia Council for the Arts, the City of Melbourne, and Creative Victoria.
 Development for Class Act was supported by The Substation and Yarra City Council’s Art Grants.

 Hero image: Bryony Jackson